 This bed is available in several different colors, and it comes in two sizes: small and medium.
 The cover is machine washable (use cold water and dry on a low-heat setting) and features heavy-duty YKK zippers.

 The Blueberry Pet Heavy-Duty Bed is made in the USA.

 PROS: Most owners liked the Blueberry Pet Bed, and dogs seemed to find it very comfortable.
 By and large, owners found the bed durable and well-made (the zippers, in particular, received quite a bit of praise).
 Several owners also mentioned that it held up well to machine washing and kept its shape.

 CONS: Complaints about this bed were rare, but a few owners were annoyed that it came unassembled.
 A few also felt that it lacked sufficient padding and that the canvas-covered version was too rough for their dog.

 About: The Best Friends by Sheri Cuddler Bed is a luxurious, donut-shaped bed that will keep your pet warm and toasty.
 The bed’s raised circular ring will not only keep your dog warmer, it’ll give him a great place to rest his head.

-- SUPPORTS BETTER SLEEP: Thanks to its round shape, our high-quality zippered Donut Cuddler cat and...
+- CALMING DOG BED SUPPORTS BETTER SLEEP: Thanks to its round shape, our high-quality Donut Cuddler cat...